 Be honest with yourself: can you handle living in the same home as your spouse while divorce proceedings take place?
 If you and your former partner are undergoing a divorce out of mutual interests, and there isn’t ill will between the two of you, this probably won’t be an issue.
 But in the vast majority of divorces, one partner is more likely to want a divorce than the other, and a lot of emotional friction is the result.
 Even if the idea of marriage doesn’t shake up anybody’s feelings, the process of dividing assets can.
 So ask yourself, and be honest: can you handle the emotional minefield that will take over your home during a divorce?
 If not, it’s a good idea to leave your home during divorce proceedings, and spare yourself more pain down the road.

 Do You Need to Stay?

-Sometimes during the divorce, it can feel like too much change is coming too quickly, and staying in your home can be a way to keep a handle on something permanent and familiar.
+Sometimes during the divorce, it can feel like too much change is coming too quickly, and staying in your home can be a way to keep a handle on something familiar during the course of the litigation.
 From that perspective, it might be a better idea to stay, and emotionally you may need to for your sanity.
-More often, the financial struggle of divorce may be putting a lot of pressure on you, and staying in your home is an economic necessity.
-If you honestly feel you need to stay, for either financial or emotional reasons, then you should, it might be helpful in the long run, you could get a mattress from somewhere like Leesa and stay in the spare bedroom.
-Listen to what you need: you don’t have to leave unless a court decrees it.
+More often, the financial struggle of divorce may be putting a lot of pressure on you, and staying in your home is a temporary economic necessity.
+Consider your current needs – you don’t have to leave unless a court orders it.